Home Insurance in Spain for Expats

 • Home contents insurance in Spain only: €120–€200/year

-Home insurance in Spain for expats costs the same as for Spanish nationals — no nationality loading applies.
-Insurance for holiday homes in Spain and second home insurance in Spain is slightly higher due to extended unoccupancy.
-Mobile home insurance in Spain is available as a separate specialist product — see our static caravan insurance page.
+Home insurance in Spain for expats costs the same as for Spanish nationals.
+No nationality loading applies.
+Insurance for holiday homes in Spain and second home insurance in Spain is slightly higher, due to extended unoccupancy.
+Mobile home insurance in Spain is available as a separate specialist product.
+See our static caravan insurance page.

 The best home insurance in Spain for expats combines buildings cover, home contents insurance in Spain and liability in one policy — with English documentation and English claims support.
 The best home insurance companies in Spain for expats are Generali, Mapfre and AXA.
 Turner Insurance arranges Generali home insurance for expats in Spain across the Costa Blanca — all in English, from the initial quote to claims handling.
 Home insurance for expats in Spain from Generali covers the full range of risks relevant to the Costa Blanca: storm and DANA flood damage, subsidence, fire, theft and civil liability.
 Compare home insurance in Spain options free — call 966 461 625.